 HarSMedia

 (February 16th 2020) I finished the, quite wonderful, mix of (Topographic [Table) Topographique], in the spring of 2012, with the Piano Fabriek's sound engineer Sam Vanryssel, in Sam's home studio in Ghent, Belgium.
 Sort of a scandal cq. mystery that, though, the album has never seen the light of day.
 Have to admit that I have not been overly insisting, but I did try to interest the odd label and person here and there.
-But actually never ever even got a reply to my propositions.
+But actually never ever even got a reply.
 Maybe it's the contorted story and link to Daniel Spoerri's work that put them off?
 Or is it the modelling /referencing of the pieces to Yes's Tales from Topographic Ocean?
 Who knows.
 Currently thinking about how later this year I can once again use the sound material that we recorded back in 2011 in the Brussel Pianofabriek's studio (which is the topic of the blogpost below), to compose a second, highly abstract, companion album, again formatted (4 pieces, of equaivalet duration) like the Yes double LP...

 (Topographic [Table) Topographique]